mfarouk/replace-needle-haystack/README.md

     **IDE**

-    You can run the tests and ReplaceTalatiniFaroukGroovy.groovy individually from your IDE, I used IntelliJ IDEA
+    You can run the tests and ReplaceNeedleHayStackGroovy.groovy individually from your IDE, I used IntelliJ IDEA